sourmash-bio/sourmash/doc/command-line.md

 combine multiple databases and signatures on the command line and get the same answer as if you built a single large database from all of them.
-The only caveat to this rule is that if you have multiple identical matches present across the databases, the first one to be found will differ depending on the order that the files are passed in on the command line.
+The only caveat to this rule is that if you have multiple identical matches present across the databases, the order in which they are found will differ depending on the order that the files are passed in on the command line.

 ### Using stdin